Flying Space-A via Joint Base McGuire-Dix-Lakehurst: 7 Things to Know

 The terminal also has vending machines, and the USO offers snacks.
 If volunteers are staffing the USO, they may offer sandwiches or other light meals.

 Other dining options close to the terminal are Pudgy’s Sport Pub (0.6 miles) and Subway (0.9 miles).
-Also, retirees are authorized to eat at Halvorsen Hall Dining Facility (0.7 miles).
+Also, retirees are authorized to eat at Halvorsen Hall Dining Facility (0.7 miles), which is a bargain and one of the best military dining facilities we’ve experienced during our travels!

 Final Advice for Flying Space-A via McGuire